shumin215/STL/README.md

 It was just for adapting C++

-Much source codes are maded by Hyuncheol & Kwanghee
+Some source codes are maded by Hyuncheol & Kwanghee